divinrkz/pysch/README.md

 # PYTHON SUCCOTASH

-Simple python automation and scheduling code.
+Python automation and scheduling testing with scheduler.

 ## Setup